wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				- Test Stubs are the ones which provide those *dummy objects* input data, *pretend* fake responses to a handful of inputs that won't necessarily make the test fail.
 				- Fake Objects are used when we develop lightweight versions of *heavyweight* processes (like databases).
 		- #### Quiz
-			- #flachard During constructing test doubles, you wish to provide outputs for just a handful of values.
+			- #flaschard During constructing test doubles, you wish to provide outputs for just a handful of values.
 What do you use?

 			  [ ] Dummy Objects
 			  [ ] Test Doubles